+ What is a fiduciary?

 + What is your investment philosophy?

 We believe it is important to minimize your investment costs through low expense index mutual funds and ETFs.
-Whenever it makes sense we utilize "no transaction fee" (NTF) funds to reduce trading costs to $0.
+Whenever it makes sense we utilize "no transaction fee" (NTF) funds as a way to reduce trading costs.
 Other core principles include: diversification, asset allocation, tax efficiency, tactical rebalancing, and risk management.

 + Where does my money go if I invest it with you?
 Is it safe?